 - Create a sematext-agent.yml DaemonSet definition with your Sematext Cloud app tokens and start with kubectl create -f sematext-agent.yml.

 - Visual configuration via Rancher Catalog template, just search for “Sematext” to find us

-Docker Swarm Support
+Docker Swarm Monitoring

 - Automatic agent deployment to all Swarm nodes with a single command

 - Enrichment of logs with Swarm metadata like service name, service id, service instance, etc.